 Previous work has not made use of predictors that directly measure the correspondence between a word and the visual phenomena it describes.
-Visual aspects of reference pose a challenge for the child learner because scenes vary in complexity \cite{quine1960word} and because the referents of words can be highly variable (e.g., ``dog'' can refer to both chihuahuas and Bernese mountain dogs).
-Relatedly, some words and word categories refer to concrete objects (e.g., ``cup''), but others do not (e.g., ``more'' or ``fine''), a dimension known to shape age of acquisition (AoA) \cite{bergelson2013acquisition, swingley2018quantitative}.
+Visual aspects of reference pose a challenge for the child learner because scenes vary in complexity \citep{quine1960word} and because the referents of words can be highly variable (e.g., ``dog'' can refer to both chihuahuas and Bernese mountain dogs).
+Relatedly, some words and word categories refer to concrete objects (e.g., ``cup''), but others do not (e.g., ``more'' or ``fine''), a dimension known to shape age of acquisition (AoA) \citep{bergelson2013acquisition, swingley2018quantitative}.
 Prior experimental work has begun to understand how visual context supports word learning.
-For example, young children can track word/object co-occurrence statistics over time to disambiguate the meanings of novel labels in complex visual scenes \cite{chen2018learning, yurovsky2013statistical}, and infants who see more variable views of objects show more rapid vocabulary growth later on \cite{slone2019self}.
+For example, young children can track word/object co-occurrence statistics over time to disambiguate the meanings of novel labels in complex visual scenes \citep{chen2018learning, yurovsky2013statistical}, and infants who see more variable views of objects show more rapid vocabulary growth later on \citep{slone2019self}.
 Although the ease with which a word can be mapped to a concrete visual referent affects children's noun learning, developmental scientists have not formalized how the infant mind may process and create representations of the statistics of visual scenes and labels.
-Moreover, little is known about how this process may shape young children's word learning.